Recruiting and Hiring

 - Identify appropriate staff (those working directly with/for the candidate) for your interview team.

 - Review the job description, in consultation with the Job Summary Library and M&P job level definitions; update accordingly.

 2. Post Your Position

 When a job description is identified and approved, create a job requisition in Workday.
 Once approved in Workday, a link to STARS will be emailed to complete the posting.
-Once completed and approved in STARS, your Recruiter will contact you to schedule an intake discussion.
+Once completed and approved in STARS, your TAP will contact you to schedule an intake discussion.
 Consider the following: